Griffin Asset Management Inc. Buys 658 Shares of General Dynamics Co. (NYSE:GD)

-Griffin Asset Management Inc. lifted its holdings in shares of General Dynamics Co.
-(NYSE:GD – Free Report) by 10.9% during the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 6,677 shares of the aerospace company’s stock after purchasing an additional 658 shares during the period.
-Griffin Asset Management Inc.’s holdings in General Dynamics were worth $1,437,000 at the end of the most recent reporting period.
+Griffin Asset Management Inc. grew its stake in shares of General Dynamics Co.
+(NYSE:GD – Free Report) by 10.9% during the second quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 6,677 shares of the aerospace company’s stock after buying an additional 658 shares during the quarter.
+Griffin Asset Management Inc.’s holdings in General Dynamics were worth $1,437,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently added to or reduced their stakes in GD.
-Certified Advisory Corp bought a new position in General Dynamics in the first quarter valued at approximately $25,000.
-Guardian Wealth Advisors LLC bought a new position in shares of General Dynamics during the first quarter worth about $28,000.
-Live Oak Investment Partners acquired a new position in General Dynamics during the 4th quarter worth approximately $30,000.
-Princeton Global Asset Management LLC acquired a new position in General Dynamics during the first quarter worth $31,000.
-Finally, Resurgent Financial Advisors LLC acquired a new position in shares of General Dynamics during the 4th quarter worth about $37,000.
-Institutional investors own 86.08% of the company’s stock.
+Several other institutional investors also recently modified their holdings of the stock.
+Sanders Capital LLC bought a new stake in General Dynamics during the 1st quarter worth approximately $630,466,000.
+Norges Bank acquired a new position in shares of General Dynamics during the fourth quarter worth $607,393,000.
+Envestnet Asset Management Inc. grew its stake in shares of General Dynamics by 325.6% in the first quarter.
+Envestnet Asset Management Inc. now owns 2,857,786 shares of the aerospace company’s stock worth $155,968,000 after purchasing an additional 2,186,369 shares during the last quarter.
+Price T Rowe Associates Inc. MD increased its holdings in General Dynamics by 484.2% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 1,749,729 shares of the aerospace company’s stock valued at $399,306,000 after purchasing an additional 1,450,213 shares during the period.
+Finally, Moneta Group Investment Advisors LLC raised its position in General Dynamics by 91,832.2% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 1,386,337 shares of the aerospace company’s stock worth $343,964,000 after purchasing an additional 1,384,829 shares during the last quarter.
+86.08% of the stock is currently owned by institutional investors and hedge funds.

 General Dynamics Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, November 10th.
-Shareholders of record on Friday, October 6th will be issued a dividend of $1.32 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, November 10th.
+Investors of record on Friday, October 6th will be given a $1.32 dividend.
+This represents a $5.28 dividend on an annualized basis and a yield of 2.22%.
 The ex-dividend date of this dividend is Thursday, October 5th.
-This represents a $5.28 dividend on an annualized basis and a yield of 2.22%.
 General Dynamics’s payout ratio is currently 43.35%.

 General Dynamics Profile